 Keep up with Your Kitten’s Activity Level

 For energetic kittens, mental activity is just as important as physical well-being.
 Cats are stimulated by a variety of scents, sounds, and tactile experiences.
 In felines, healthy development includes acting upon their natural predatory behaviors.
 Young kittens will naturally stalk, pounce, and roll around with toys unprovoked – a part of her inner big cat!
 It comes as no surprise that a natural favorite for kittens is a furry toy mouse.
-Please avoid stringy or yarn type toys as curious kittens may try to eat their toys instead of play.
-To discourage biting or scratching, make sure you avoid using hands and fingers as ways to engage play.
+Please avoid stringy or yarn-type toys as curious kittens may try to eat their toys instead of play.
+To discourage biting or scratching, make sure you avoid using hands and fingers as ways to engage in play.
 Feather pole toys are excellent for playing with your little one while keeping your hands at a safe distance.